0LNetworkCommunity/libra-legacy-v6/language/move-lang/README.md

 │   │   ├── ast.rs                            # The target AST for the CFG-ification
 │   │   ├── mod.rs                            # Module for CFG IR step
 │   │   ├── translate.rs                      # High Level IR ~> CFG IR
-│   │   ├── absint.rs                         # Abstract Interpretation library for control flow sensitive checks
+│   │   ├── absint.rs                         # Abstract Interpretation diemry for control flow sensitive checks
 │   │   ├── cfg.rs                            # Defines the CFG itself (where the AST just labels the blocks)
 │   │   ├── locals                            # Checks proper local usage (no use after move, no resources left in locals) │   │   │   ├── mod.rs                        # The module for the check.
 Includes the transfer functions